-Tunisian Prime Minister Hichem Mechichi has tested positive for the coronavirus, a statement issued by the president's office on Friday said, as case counts continue to surge across the North African nation.
+Tunisian Prime Minister Hichem Mechichi has tested positive for the coronavirus, as cases continue to surge across the country.

-Mr Mechichi is one of more than 3,500 Tunisians who have tested positive each day in recent weeks as a new surge hits the country.
+Mr Mechichi is one of more than 3,500 Tunisians who have tested positive for Covid-19 each day in recent weeks.

-Six cases of the Delta variant, first discovered in India, have been reported in Tunisia in recent days and the Covid-19 death rate has reached an record high.
+Six cases of the Delta variant, first discovered in India, have been reported in Tunisia in recent days.
+Around 90 deaths have been recorded daily.

-Despite the dire outlook, the government on Friday demurred from imposing a nationwide lockdown after an emergency meeting of the independent scientific committee that advises officials on the pandemic.
+Despite the outlook, the government on Friday demurred from imposing a nationwide lockdown, after an emergency meeting of its independent scientific advisory committee.

-Instead, the government reaffirmed its current nationwide measures, which include a 10pm curfew, while placing stricture measures on four regions.
+Instead, ministers reaffirmed current nationwide measures – which include a 10pm curfew – while placing stricter measures on four regions.

-“A Covid tsunami is hitting the country as the number of positive tests is very high, the number of deaths sometimes exceeds 100 per day and intensive care beds are almost full,” Amenallah Messadi, a member of the scientific committee, said earlier in the week.
+"A Covid tsunami is hitting the country as the number of positive tests is very high, the number of deaths sometimes exceeds 100 per day and intensive care beds are almost full," Amenallah Messadi, a member of the scientific committee, said last week.